 No-one likes unnecessary changes, and by remaining consistent with best practice your users will feel at ease with your website from first landing.
 Easy website = happy customers.

 Most of best practice will seem like common sense.
 The contact bar is always on the right.
 The search icon is usually a small magnifying glass.
+You need to know about lightning link casino.
 The homepage should be clear and accessible from all pages.
 Become aware of what you expect when visiting a website and use this as a basis.
 Simple!

 I don’t mean pages.
 By all means have hundreds of pages (thousands if you want!), but make sure they are shown to people who want to look at them.